 I think if you are sticking to Tokyo and south of Tokyo, this list would be appropriate from April to October.
 I honestly wish I would have packed more sundresses.
 I felt like almost everything we did could be done in a dress and it was much cooler!

-Where to Stay when you Visit Japan
+Where to Stay on your Japan Trip

 Money in Japan